decretist/Dissertation/Chapter2/chapter2.markdown

 preface to his commentary on the *Sentences* of Peter Lombard.
 He asks "what is the efficient cause or author of this book?" and answers that "Peter Lombard, bishop of Paris, is the author of this book."
-Bonaventure then notes that "the mode of authorship is four-fold", and distinguishes the roles of *scriptor*, *compilator*, *commentator*, and *auctor*, on the basis of the use they make of "the words of other men" (*aliena*) and their own (*sua*):
+Bonaventure then notes that "the mode of authorship is four-fold," and distinguishes the roles of *scriptor*, *compilator*, *commentator*, and *auctor*, on the basis of the use they make of "the words of other men" (*aliena*) and their own (*sua*):